Do German Citizens Need a Visa for Bali

 • Additional immigration investigations

 Because of this, travelers should always monitor visa expiration dates carefully.
+Travelers should also understand the risks explained in Bali Overstay Rules for German Travelers.

 Long-Term Bali Visa Options for Germans